harryreyesnieva/harryreyesnieva.github.io/projects.md

 Roche Laboratories, RLI 06001207
 Research Assistant (PI: Linder)
 Aim: To measure and evaluate antiviral and antibiotic prescribing for patients with influenza being treated in primary care clinics.

+# Clinical Innovations

+**Pediatric quality improvement tool at 33 Harvard PEPFAR sites in Nigeria**
+Co-developed and evaluated a utility to extract information from electronic health record (EHR) data warehouse and generate measures based on 23 pediatric quality of care indicators.
+Programmed module to review continuity of care, drug therapy initiation, medication adherence, loss to follow-up, laboratory monitoring, disease screening based on clinical symptoms assessment or diagnostic evaluation, treatment failure, toxicity management, nutritional assessment, and treatment response.

+**Adult quality improvement tool at 33 Harvard PEPFAR sites in Nigeria**
+Co-developed and evaluated a utility to extract information from EHR data warehouse and generate measures based on 15 adult quality of care indicators.
+Module reviews continuity of care, drug therapy initiation, loss to follow-up, laboratory monitoring, disease screening based on clinical symptoms assessment, treatment failure, and treatment response.

+**Data quality assessment tool, version 2.0 at 33 Harvard PEPFAR sites in Nigeria**
+Instituted major modifications to and evaluated a pre-existing EHR utility to incorporate expanded data quality indicators.
+With this utility, central and site-level data managers are able to better monitor and improve data completeness, validity, accuracy, and currency.